michael-brade/derby-select2/README.md

   filters according to query arguments (paging) and a model path (filtering).

 ### Model

 input paths:

-  - "data": an array with all possible selectable items
+* "data": an array with all possible selectable items

 output paths:

-  - "value": where to store the array with the selected item(s)
+* "value": where to store the array with the selected item(s)

 configuration path:

-  - "options": where all the Select2 options are stored
+* "options": where all the Select2 options are stored

 model paths for internal Select2 use:

-  - focus (bool): true if Select2 has focus
+* focus (bool): true if Select2 has focus
-  - open (bool): true if dropdown open
+* open (bool): true if dropdown open
-  - results (array): filtered and sorted selectable items to show in dropdown
+* results (array): filtered and sorted selectable items to show in dropdown
-  - selections (array): selected items
+* selections (array): selected items
-  - highlighted: the currently highlighted item
+* highlighted: the currently highlighted item (replaces results:focus event)

 ### Events/Signals

 The events that can be emitted are:

-  - open, close, query, queryEnd, select, move, unselect, focus, blur, disable, enable
+* open, close, query, queryEnd, select, move, unselect, focus, blur, disable, enable
-  - opening, closing, selecting, unselecting
+* opening, closing, selecting, unselecting
-  - results:select, results:toggle, results:previous, results:next, results:first, results:last
+* results:select, results:toggle, results:previous, results:next, results:first, results:last

 Explanation:

 * opening the dropdown emits "query"

 * "query" starts getting the data from the dataAdapter - if no query is necessary, "queryEnd" is emitted right away
 * "query" opens the dropdown
 * query adds "loading" message
 * queryEnd removes "loading" message